 This seminar was presented by Melissa Rands on March 5, 2015.

 The renovation and evaluation of this and other active learning classrooms is part of an ongoing campus-wide evaluation of learning spaces at Iowa State University.

 - Download CELT’s 226 Active Learning Techniques (PDF)

-- An online database of active learning efforts in post-secondary classrooms is available via Harvard University’s ABLConnect website
+- Explore an online database of active learning via Harvard University’s ABLConnect website